 If line 8c is "Yes," attach a schedule of the active plan participant data used in the valuation for this plan year.
-Use the same size paper as the Schedule B and the format shown below and label the schedule "Schedule B, Line 8c - Schedule of Active Participant Data."
+Use the same size paper as the Schedule B and the format shown on the following page and label the schedule "Schedule B, line 8c - Schedule of Active Participant Data."